 However, there are several other options to pick from, like PHP, and has no such default.
 Symfony earns 13.7k stars and Laravel boasts of 29k stars – both are the most popular frameworks according to Google Trends and GitHub.

 This article will talk about how to implement features with both of these frameworks by selecting the best one.
 In this way, you can compare the real-life code examples side by side.
-Before this, let’s have a closer look at these two popular frameworks.
+Before this, let’s have a closer look at two popular frameworks between Symfony vs Laravel.

 Speaking about Laravel, this is above version 4 and beyond.
 When Laravel was introduced in the year 2013, it represented a complete rewrite of the framework.
 The functions of the framework were sub-divided into different components, that were managed with Composer and not everything is in one single repository.

 There is a clear and attractive syntax in Laravel for Rapid development that is easily readable, easy to maintain, and learn.
 In 2016, it was one of the widely used frameworks.